27 Jun 2018 Simon Briggs

 According to the EOS crypto community, these actions are also highly controversial and question the nature of a decentralized blockchain.
 Some experts compared EOS with Ripple and its’ centralized structure.
 On the other hand, BPs came out with a statement that the initial ban was required to keep the threat out of the community and some people approve of their decision.
 EOS hasn’t provided its users with a detailed explanation of the ban yet.

 According to the official alert, the EOS community has been targeted by cybercriminals who aim to steal data and property.
 Also, EOS and Block.one remind that if scammers successfully steal anyone’s private key, they will gain full control of the corresponding account.

-EOS remind that nobody from their network would request anyone’s private keys, passwords or personal information through any means of contact.
+EOS reminds that nobody from their network would request anyone’s private keys, passwords, or personal information through any means of contact.
 Block.one encourages every owner of EOS crypto to be careful when dealing with any person or company that requires personal information or private keys.
 Additionally, they inform that the company will not review, certify, nor endorse any specific effort.

 The alert reminds of the EOS New York’s statement related to the initial bans on June 17, saying that the group would not support any similar actions again if it’s not a serious threat to the entire network.
 They have even filed a claim against themselves, believing that the interests of the network exceed those of any group or individual.

 Also, EOS New York used the case to call for action to all community members.
 According to their statement on Steemit, EOS doesn’t have the tools to deal with problems like these two bans, while issues happen on a daily basis.
 In conclusion, the group asked for the development of mechanisms, like the EOS Constitution, that will solve similar issues.

 At the time of writing, no other EOS authorities have made any statements on that matter, except the Block.one warning for greater caution of EOS crypto holders.Scam News EOS cryptocurrency news scam crypto news